A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Numerical experiments

 The algorithm is firstly used to solve a well-posed nonlinear program from the literature.
 The test problem was presented by W\"{a}chter and Biegler \cite{WacBie00} and further discussed by Byrd, Marazzi and Nocedal \cite{ByrMaN01}:

-This problem is well-posed since it has a unique global minimizer $x^*=2$, at which both LICQ and MFCQ hold.
+This problem is well-posed since it has a unique global minimizer $x^*=2$, at which both the linear independence constraint qualification (short for LICQ) and the Mangasarian-Fromowitz constraint qualification (short for MFCQ) hold.
 However, starting from $x_0=-4$, \cite{WacBie00} showed that many line-search infeasible interior-point methods may be jammed and fail to find the solution.

-\refal{alg2} is then used to find the solutions for a set of nonlinear programming test problems of the CUTE collection \cite{BonCGT95}.
-Since the code is very elementary, we restricted our test problems to the $126$ HS problems.
+\refal{alg2} is then used to find the solutions for a set of nonlinear programming test problems of the CUTEr collection \cite{BonCGT95}.
+Since the code is very elementary, we restricted our test problems to the $122$ HS problems, where problems HS101--103 were excluded since they are only defined on positive variables.
 These test problems include not only the problems with general equality and inequality constraints, but also the problems with bound constraints and the problems with only equality constraints \cite{HocSch81}.